underwear/laravel-excel-import/README.md

 // 3th arg: related table in database;
 // 4th arg: column for searching in related table;
-// 5th arg: column for value returning in related table;
+// 5th arg: column for value returning from related table;
 ```

 ## More examples